nordic-institute/X-Road/development/k8s/charts/ds-https-keystore/README.md

 `values.yaml`'s `dsHttpsKeystore.extraSanDnsNames` defaults mirror compose's
 list, substituted with this tree's k8s service names (`central-server` for the CS chart's service, the security-server chart's bare `ds-*` service names, and `ds-*.ss0`/`ds-*.ss1` for cross-namespace addressing).
-Getting this list wrong is flagged in the PRD as a known risk area — a stale/mismatched SAN was the root cause of an earlier hybrid k8s-SS-to-LXD-CS PKIX failure.
+This list must cover every hostname a client uses to reach the service — a stale or mismatched SAN causes PKIX failures, as it did for an earlier hybrid k8s-SS-to-LXD-CS topology.
 Override via `--set dsHttpsKeystore.extraSanDnsNames={...}` if the namespace names change.

 ## 4. Rendering